rotki/rotki/docs/installation_guide.rst

 Using docker over a public network
 ----------------------------------

-Since rotki was designed to run over a public network it is :ref:`generally advised <docker warning>` to avoid directly exposing your rotki instance over public network.
+Since rotki was not designed to run over a public network it is :ref:`generally advised <docker warning>` to avoid directly exposing your rotki instance over public network.

 If you still want to access rotki over a public network it is suggested to use at least a proxy with